laurb9/PanoController-Firmware/README.md

 ## Notes

-- *Pro Mini (or any Atmega328-based mcu) no longer works, using too much memory due to display and I don't want to spend time to find another library
-- Reducing wires
+- *Atmega328-based boards are not supported*, see issue #57
+- Future rewiring plan
   - M0, M1 can be hardwired (M0=Vcc, M1 unconnected for 1:32 mode)
+  - DIR should be shared (it is only sampled on STEP)
+  - Tie all ~EN together to ground
+  - Tie all ~SLEEP together to D13 (LED indicates motors are on)
   - if we ever want to use ESP-12, need to reduce pins.
 ESP-12 only has 11:
     (0,2,4,5,12,13,14,15,16,RXD,TXD,ADC)
-  - We control the motors at the same multistep level so we can share M0, M1
-  - Technically DIR is only sampled on STEP, so it could be shared
-  - Tie all ~EN together to ground
-  - Tie all ~SLEEP together to D13 (LED indicates motors are on)
+  - Adafruit Feather M0 BLE uses 4, 7, 8 as Bluefruit RESET, IRQ and CS.
+    Should use same pinout for connecting to external BLE board (SPI).
+  - nrf24 library hardcodes pin 13 so if we plan to use it, we'll have to rewire.

 <img src="images/breadboard.jpg" width="500" alt="Breadboard setup with Teensy LC">